 Fortunately, practicing a few gentle at-home exercises on a regular basis can help seniors enhance their strength, balance and coordination and decrease their risk of falling.
 Best of all, caregivers and seniors can perform these moves together to safeguard their mobility and prevent accidents.

-The following movements should be done next to another person serving as a spotter, a sturdy chair or a hand rail that can be used for balance in case you or your loved one becomes unsteady.
-Avoid engaging in any exercises that seem overly challenging for either of you, unless a doctor has given his or her approval.
+The following movements should be done next to another person serving as a spotter or a sturdy chair/handrail that can be used for balance in case you or your loved one becomes unsteady.
+Avoid engaging in any exercises that seem overly challenging for either of you, unless a doctor has given their prior approval.

-Starting out with these simple exercises can provide an excellent foundation for other strength- and balance-building fitness routines like Tai Chi, gentle yoga, aquatic exercise and much more.
-Just be sure to clear any new physical activities with a physician and avoid overexerting yourself in the beginning.
+Starting out with these simple exercises can provide an excellent foundation for other strength- and balance-building fitness routines like Tai Chi, gentle yoga, water aerobics and much more.
+If a formal fitness program isn’t a good fit, consider something like the Lifestyle-Integrated Functional Exercise (LiFE) Program to prevent falls.
+The LiFE Program incorporates strength and balance exercises similar to the ones above into everyday activities so there’s no need to dedicate time for working out.
+Regardless of what type of fitness regimen works best for you and your loved one, just be sure to clear any new physical activities with a physician and avoid overexerting yourselves in the beginning.